Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 ORA-02010: missing host connect string

-Once the database link has been created, try passing in an SQL statement:
+Once the database link has been created, try passing in an SQL statement.
+For example:

 table@linkname

-You can even join tables in ODBC to those in your Oracle® database:
+You can also join non-Oracle tables to those in your Oracle database.
+For example:

 select * from table@hslink,dual

-When you configure and build unixODBC for AIX, you end up with the driver manager shared object inserted into libodbc.a as libodbc.so.1. i.e.
+When you configure and build unixODBC on AIX, you end up with the Driver Manager shared object inserted into libodbc.a as libodbc.so.1.
+For example:

 $ ar -X32_64 -tv libodbc.a